Intermediate statistics: addressing the Landau diamagnetism problem: -Fermions Algebra

-To calculate the $q$-deformed occupation number $n_i^{(q)}$ we begin with the Hamiltonian of deformed fermion oscillators, \be {\hat{\cal H}}_{q} = \sum_{i}{(\epsilon_i-\mu)}{\hat{N_i}},\ee where $\mu$ is the chemical potential, $\epsilon_i$ is the energy of a particle in the state $i$ and $\hat{N_i}$ is the fermion number operator.
-It should be noted that this Hamiltonian is deformed and depends implicitly on the deformation parameter $q$, since the number operator is deformed by means of Eq.(\ref{eq3}).
+For the purpose of calculating the $q$-deformed {\it fermionic} occupation number (from now on labeled $n_i^{(q)}$), we begin with the Hamiltonian of the deformed fermion oscillator, \be {{\cal H}}_{q} = \sum_{i}{(\epsilon_i-\mu)}{{N}},\ee where $\mu$ is the chemical potential, $\epsilon_i$ is the energy of a particle in the state $i$ and ${N}$ is the fermion number operator.
+It should be noted that this Hamiltonian is deformed and implicitly depends on the deformation parameter $q$, since the number operator is deformed by means of Eq.\ (\ref{eq3}).